Tag: curse tablet

 This memorandum argues that government authorized excavation of Joshua’s Altar should occur posthaste.
 The reasons are that:

-• The chance of Mt.
-Ebal revealing other important evidence is significant?
+• The probability of Mt.
+Ebal revealing other important evidence is significant; and

 Execution: